SpaceCurve/schema-discovery/README.md

 `jq -c '.features[]' standard.json > spacecurve.json`

-See the `radar.json` data file included in the SpaceCurve documentation for an example of data in Spacecurve GeoJSON format.
+See the `radar.json` data file included in the SpaceCurve documentation for an example of data in ingestible GeoJSON format.

 Example
 -------